joybiswas007/registration-form/README.md

 </h1>

 ### Configuration
-See "db/SysOps.sql" for database structure and create a one.
+See "db/SysOps.sql" for database structure and create one.
 ### Installing SendGrid
 Run the below command to install SendGrid